 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV)and they’ll be able to pick up snakes.
-If they drink anything poisonous, it won’t hurt them, and they will place their hands on people and make them better.
+OET (OET-RV) and they’ll be able to pick up snakes.
+If they drink anything poisonous, it won’t hurt them, and they will place their hands on people and make them better.”

-SR-GNTNo SR-GNT MARK 16:18 verse available
+SR-GNT No SR-GNT MARK 16:18 verse available

 ULT They will pick up snakes, and if they drink anything deadly, it will not hurt them.
 They will lay hands on the sick, and they will get well.”